etiennebch/shamir-sss/README.md

 **As I am not a crypto expert, this is not suitable for production use.**

-I welcome any feedback on the implementation and security remarks (pull requests are the way to go), as I am trying to validate the implemntation.
+I welcome any feedback on the implementation and security remarks (pull requests are the way to go), as I am trying to validate the implementation.

 # how to use
 All computation is done using AES Galois Finite Field 2^8, which means the secret cannot be split between more than 255 participants.
 A minimum threshold of 2 is required.